shyam-206/HTML-Personal-Website/README.md

 # HTML-Personal-Website
-For the purpose of the pratice of html and css this repo I had created with reference of angela yu course.
+For the purpose of the pratice of html and css this repo I had created with reference from angela yu course.